Microsoft cripples Windows Media Player on Windows 7 -- a seemingly dirty tactic to increase Windows 10 upgrades

 Windows 7 is still a great operating system -- one that millions of people use every day.
 Understandably, Microsoft cannot support the OS forever, so it will stop doing so in less than a year.
 While I would urge many Windows 7 users to switch to a Linux-based operating system, Microsoft would rather these folks upgrade to Windows 10 instead.
 The problem?
 Many Windows 7 purposely avoided the newest version of Windows due to overall bugginess and a perception of spying due to aggressive telemetry.
 Embarrassingly, Windows 10 -- initially released in 2015 as a free upgrade -- only recently overtook Windows 7 in marketshare.
 Yikes!

 The right thing to do at this point, is to allow Windows 7 to function as it has until support runs out, right?
 I mean, why add stress to the lives of existing Windows 7 users?
 Sadly, Microsoft has a different idea.
-You see, the company has decided to purposely cripple Windows Media Player (and Windows Media Center) on Windows 7 and 8.x.
-Microsoft will stop supplying metadata for media through its much-used program.
+You see, the company has decided to purposely cripple both Windows Media Player and Windows Media Center on Windows 7, and Windows Media Center on 8.x.
+Microsoft will stop supplying metadata for media through these much-used programs.
 As you can guess, Windows Media Player on Windows 10 will continue to offer this capability.
 Hmm, I wonder why that is...

 On a support page titled Changes in metadata service affecting Windows Media Center and Windows Media Player (first noticed by Windows Latest), Microsoft says the following.